QryptInc/qseed/README.md

     | CRYPTOKI_SLOT_ID | Cryptoki slot ID as defined in the PKCS11 specification. |
     | CRYPTOKI_USER_PIN | Cryptoki user PIN as defined in the PKCS11 specification.
 The application will skip session login if not provided. |

-2. Run the executable.
+4. Run the executable.
+Note you may need to run the application as root to properly work with Thales cryptoki library.
     ```
-    qseed
+    sudo qseed
     ```
     Sample output is shown below.
     ```